hypertrack/backend-nodejs/README.md

 yarn
 ```

-Next, you need to set your environmental varibales.
+Next, you need to set your environmental variables.
 The project uses [dotenv](https://github.com/motdotla/dotenv), so it's best to create a `.env` file in the root folder of the project.
 This file is listed in `.gitignore` and shall not be checked into public repositories.
 Below is the content on the file - please ensure to replace the keys with your own:

 ```shell
 # HyperTrack